Special Education Visual And Performing Arts

 By month/date, THE STUDENT will chart the number of hours per night he/she slept to determine whether he/she can perform adequately for 6 out of 10 minutes a day for 7 out of 10 days as observed and recorded by staff.

-By month/date, THE STUDENT will chart the number of hours per night he/she slept to determine whether he/she can perform adequately for 7 out of 10 minutes a day for 8 out of 10 days as observed and recorded by staff
+By month/date, THE STUDENT will chart the number of hours per night he/she slept to determine whether he/she can perform adequately for 7 out of 10 minutes a day for 8 out of 10 days as observed and recorded by staff.Suggested Activities For Goal Stem 1:

 Take turns leading peers during daily warm-ups